 Contamination

-The oxygen sensors deal with lots of fuel byproducts.
-Because of this, they will get contaminated, which might lead to a completely failed O2 sensor.
+Because of this, they can easily get contaminated, eventually leading to a completely failed O2 sensor.
 Lead, sulfur, and fuel additives are common byproducts of fuel.
-These byproducts can disrupt the oxygen sensor’s operation.
+These byproducts can disrupt an oxygen sensor’s operation.

 Higher Temperatures